sallesma/timeout-ultimate/README.md

 1. Send a pull request updating the version in `app.json`, as well as buildNumber (ios) and versionCode (android) if you need to build new binaries
 2. When it is merged, create a release on Github
 3. `expo publish --release-channel production`
-4. If needed, republish to the stores using `expo build:X --release-channel production`
+4. If needed, republish to the stores using `eas build --platform all --profile production`

 ## 📜 License